We take a look at the best options if you're looking to spend under £1,500 on a new road bike

 A carbon frame is combined with a Shimano 105 groupset and Giant’s own semi deep aero rims to provide a speedy bike that’s hard to fault at this price point.

-We last reviewed a Specialized Allez road bike in 2016 – in that case the Specialized Allez SL Comp.
-However, the brand has since overhauled the higher end versions of the model to provide something completely different.
+The Specialized Allez is a long standing favourite.
+However, the brand overhauled the higher end versions of the model to provide something completely different.

 This is a bike for a racer after an aggressive machine that they can thrash (and crash) around on without too much concern.

 Road bikes under £1500 for 2018: what should you look out for?